 Third party data requests are not currently permissible under the non-research Section 251 approval for this audit.
 NRAP are in the process of applying for research Section 251 approval for this audit.
-When approved, third party organisations may request to use data for research, audit and service evaluation purposes.
-The main use of data will always be to improve care and services for children and young people with asthma.
+When approved, third party organisations may also request to use data for research, audit and service evaluation purposes.
+The main use of data will always be to improve care and services for people with COPD.
 NRAP will not share any of this data unless the appropriate legal, ethical and security arrangements are in place to keep it safe and secure.